ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 7. **Support for New Features**: Support for future Claude 3.7/3.8 features
 8. **Performance Metrics Collection**: Detailed performance measurement and metrics collection for optimization
 9. **Expanded Automated Testing**: More comprehensive automated testing for quality assurance
+10. **Code Structure Validation**: Automated code structure checking to prevent missing braces and similar issues

 This modularized architecture significantly improves the extension's stability and maintainability, making it easier to adapt to future API changes.
 The May 2025 improvements have resolved parameter handling issues, improved type safety and common utility usage.
-Most importantly, both the `extra_body` parameter processing and Claude 3.7 Sonnet's thinking mode are now correctly handled with a more focused approach, eliminating previous errors and display issues.
+Most importantly, both the handling of parameters that aren't explicitly defined in type definitions (using type assertion) and Claude 3.7 Sonnet's thinking mode are now correctly handled with a more focused approach, eliminating previous errors and display issues.